sigstore/gh-action-sigstore-python/README.md

 The `release-signing-artifacts` setting controls whether or not `sigstore-python` uploads signing artifacts to the release publishing event that triggered this run.

+If enabled, this setting also re-uploads and signs GitHub's default source code artifacts, as they are not guaranteed to be stable.

 By default, no release assets are uploaded.

 Requires the [`contents: write` permission](https://docs.github.com/en/actions/security-guides/automatic-token-authentication#permissions-for-the-github_token).